craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- > 1 pound Darksteel (2.60sp / pound)

 #### Chaotic Gold
+A gold that devolves into elemental force when overly agitated.

 #### Adjust Bronze
+A bronze that shrinks and spreads to the whims of its design.

 #### Pure Force
+A transparent material of outstanding strength and rigidity.

 ### Composites
 #### Firepowder
+...

 ### Liquids & Oils
 #### Dark Oil
 A glittering, darker-than-black oil created via the introduction of Bitumen to Crude Oil as it is being refined, Dark Oil is used in the production of Darksteel, Pressigen, and other intermediate products.